dapr/docs/daprdocs/content/en/developing-applications/building-blocks/actors/actors-overview.md

 ### Namespaced actors

 Dapr supports namespaced actors.
 An actor type can be deployed into different namespaces.
-Instances of each actor type can call across namespaces.
+You can call instances of these actors in the same namespace.

 [Learn more about namespaced actors and how they work.]({{< ref namespaced-actors.md >}})